 What emotions come to mind when you think of Thanksgiving?
 Excitement?
 Gratitude?
 Or is it something else entirely?
-Maybe, much like myself, Thanksgiving is a holiday that is anticipated for weeks prior and over analyzed for weeks to follow.
+Maybe, for you, Thanksgiving is a holiday that is anticipated for weeks prior and over analyzed for weeks to follow.
 Riddled with anxiety over the amount of food you could, should or cannot eat and the guilt that’ll be felt once you do.
 I’ve been there.
-For as much gratitude we share over this holiday, we almost equally share in destructive thoughts behaviors and fears around food.
-I hope that we can begin to change that.
+For as much gratitude as we share over this holiday, we almost equally share in destructive thoughts, behaviors, and fears around food.
+I hope that we can change that.
 I hope that with intention, support and a whole lot of compassion, we can begin caring less about what’s on the table and more about who’s around it.

 Revamp Your Thoughts

 If what consumes your mind controls your life then it should be to no surprise that your thoughts have a direct impact on the way in which your body responses to and digests food.
-The stress the food is creating is much more harmful than the food in which you’re consuming.
+Stressing over food is much more harmful than any food you’ll actually be eating.

 - Stay present and enjoy the food you’re eating.
 Food doesn’t have to just be fuel.
-It is possible for food to be fun and a way in which we can share a connection
+It is possible for food to be fun and a way in which we can connect with those around us.

 - Know that it’s okay if you overeat.
 Fullness isn’t worthy of shame or deserving of guilt.
-If you find yourself uncomfortably full after a meal, remember that your body has the ability to process what you ate.
-This discomfort WILL pass.
-Try to take your mind off of your body and do something that distracts you for 30 minutes (call a friend, paint your nails or watch a football game) This feeling WILL pass.
+If you find yourself uncomfortably full after a meal, remember that your body has the ability to process what you’ve eaten.
+Try to take your mind off of your body and do something that distracts you for 30 minutes (call a friend, paint your nails or watch a football game) This discomfort WILL pass.

 - Don’t compare what’s on your plate to anyone else’s.
 Your bodies needs are entirely different than those of your sister, your mother or your great aunt Darla.
 It isn’t fair to make assumptions about what’s on their plate in relation to yours.
 Tune into how YOU feel and what’s going to satisfy your own needs.
 Two people can eat the exact same things but the way in which their body absorbs or excretes energy is never the same.
 Only you know what’s best for YOU!

-Though it’s unreasonable to never expect to have a negative body image or unhelpful thought cross your mind again, we can control the one that subsequently follows.
+Though it’s unreasonable to never expect to have a negative body image or unhelpful thought cross your mind again, what we can control is the one that subsequently follows.

 Revamp Your Interactions